alexandru/social-publish/README.md

 This project is the start of a simple tool to publish my content to multiple social networks.

 - Only [Bluesky](https://bsky.app/) and [Mastodon](https://joinmastodon.org/) support is implemented, but Twitter and LinkedIn are planned
-- Only text posts are supported at this time, but media posts are planned
+- Image upload is supported 😊
 - Also exports an RSS feed, meant for automation via `ifttt.com`

 ## Self-hosting